This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Mexican Corn on the Cob

 Easy grilling recipe!
-Try this simple Mexican Corn on the cob.
+Try this simple Mexican Corn.
 It tastes just like authentic Mexican Street corn.
-You will love this mexican corn recipe.
+You will love this Mexican corn recipe.

 Prep Time 10 minutes